 My pre-launch is the number one thing that set me up for success early on.
-Usually when launching a business you think about the fun things packaging, product design and marketing but in reality, your pre-launch is the foundation.
-It’s the most important thing that you can do to set yourself up for success.
+Usually, when launching a business you think about the fun things packaging, product design, and marketing but in reality, your pre-launch is the foundation.
+It's the most important thing that you can do to set yourself up for success.

-Pre-launching isn’t the sexiest thing in the world but it’s where you do market research and make sure there are people out there who will buy your product.
-When you’re ready to launch, you have people that are lined up and ready to buy that product from you.
+Pre-launching isn’t the sexiest thing in the world but it’s where you do market research and makes sure there are people out there who will buy your product.
+When you're ready to launch, you have people that are lined up and ready to buy that product from you.

 No matter what kind of product-based business you're looking to launch, it's really important to test the market with a pre-launch.
 Before you invest a ton of money and resources into making your idea come to life, you want to make sure that people will give you an email address and then, eventually, their money.

 My pre-launch consisted of a simple landing page that had a little bit of information about the product and the experience that I was hoping to provide my members.
-There were also a mock up photo of the products (which were terrible photos taken in my bathroom, by the way) and we gave people an option to leave their email address to be notified when we were ready to launch.
+There was also a mock-up photo of the products (which were terrible photos taken in my bathroom, by the way) and we gave people an option to leave their email address to be notified when we were ready to launch.
 Essentially, we were focused on building our email list from day one, so when the subscription went live we already had people willing to buy.